DSE VA Workbook Design Guide

 Questions to ask yourself

-Media, tests & choice — artwork 2 — What did I try, why, and what will I use in the final work?
+Experiment of media or technique — artwork 2 — What did I try, why, and what will I use in the final work?

 Example: media and techniques experiments leading to decision, part 1 Example: experimentation and notes, part 2 Example: final media decision, part 3 Example: media and techniques, part 4